Bash Script with a Lib for Named Parameters

 We could improve this a bit with writing a special usage function that explains what the script needs a input.

-Final lib.sh file
+Final arguments.sh file

 Our complete Bash file now looks like this: